cathyjf/CapitalisationExperiment/README.md

 _TODO: Improve this section to add more explanation._

+Overview of data:

++ 427 tests were initiated
++ 261 tests were completed
-427 tests were initiated, of which 261 were completed, of which 229 had acceptable scores (>= 50%).
++ 229 tests had acceptable scores (≥ 50%)

 For the remainder of this page, we consider only completed tests with acceptable scores.
-Data from incomplete tests or tests with unacceptable scores is not considered.
+The other data is discarded.

+All times are measured in minutes.

-### Table 1: Mean times among completed tests
+### Table 1: Mean times

 <table border="1">
   <tbody>